Kalra-Gunnu/Graded-Assessment-Serverless-Architecture/README.md

 2. 🔐 Creating IAM Role for Lambda

     1. Went to AWS Console → IAM → Roles → Create Role.
-    2. Selected "AWS service" as the trusted service and use case as "Lambda"
+    2. Selected `AWS service` as the trusted service and use case as `Lambda`
     3. Attached below 4 policies to it
-        - AmazonEC2FullAcces -> Grants full access to Amazon EC2
+        - `AmazonEC2FullAcces` -> Grants full access to Amazon EC2
-        - AmazonSNSFullAccess -> Grants full access to Amazon Simple Notification Service (SNS)
+        - `AmazonSNSFullAccess` -> Grants full access to Amazon Simple Notification Service (SNS)
-        - AWSLambdaBasicExecutionRole -> Provides basic permissions for Lambda(This is essential for all Lambda functions to allow logging and troubleshooting)
+        - `AWSLambdaBasicExecutionRole` -> Provides basic permissions for Lambda(This is essential for all Lambda functions to allow logging and troubleshooting)
-        - CloudWatchReadOnlyAccess -> Grants read-only access to CloudWatch metrics, dashboards, logs, alarms, etc
+        - `CloudWatchReadOnlyAccess` -> Grants read-only access to CloudWatch metrics, dashboards, logs, alarms, etc
-    4. Named it: "GunAutoScalingRole"
+    4. Named it: `GunAutoScalingRole`
     5. Screenshots 6 through 9

 3. 📦 Creating Lambda Function

     1. Opened AWS Lambda → Create Function
     2. Selected:
-        - Runtime: Python 3.13
+        - Runtime: `Python 3.13`
-        - Execution role: Use existing role → "GunAutoScalingRole"
+        - Execution role: Use existing role → `GunAutoScalingRole`
     3. In the code section added the code as per [lambda_function.py](Assignment_12/lambda_function.py)
     4. Deployed the function.
     5. Screenshots 10 through 13
-    6. ***IMP***: Configure Lambda Timeout to 30 as the default is only 3 seconds which is not sufficient
+    6. **IMP**: Configure Lambda Timeout to 30 as the default is only 3 seconds which is not sufficient

 4. ⚖️ Creating an Application Load Balancer (ALB)

     1. Went to EC2 -> Load Balancers ->  Create load balancer
-        - Type: Application Load Balancer
+        - Type: `Application Load Balancer`
-    2. Named it "GunAutoScalingLB"
+    2. Named it `GunAutoScalingLB`
-        - Scheme: Internet Facing
+        - Scheme: `Internet Facing`
-        - Address Type: IPv4
+        - Address Type: `IPv4`
     3. Select atleast 2 Availability Zones and subnets
-    4. Select Listener: Port 80 and attach a Target Group
+    4. Select `Listener: Port 80` and attach a Target Group
-    5. Here I created a new TG "GunAutoScaleTargetGroup"
+    5. Here I created a new TG `GunAutoScaleTargetGroup`
-        - Target type: Instances
+        - Target type: `Instances`
-        - Named: "GunAutoScaleTargetGroup"
+        - Named: `GunAutoScaleTargetGroup`
-        - IP address type: IPv4
+        - IP address type: `IPv4`
-        - VPC: default
+        - VPC: `default`
-        - Protocol version: HTTP1
+        - Protocol version: `HTTP1`
     6. Registered target EC2 instance to the TG
     7. Screenshots 14 through 22